Savannah River: 20th century to present

+The Vogtle Electric Generating Plant was constructed across the river from the Savannah River Plant, with units 1 and 2 completed in mid 1980s and units 3 and 4 completed in the early 2020s.
+This plant also requires water from the river, but all four units use large natural draft cooling towers to avoid large scale withdrawals or discharge.
+The McIntosh Combined Cycle Power Plant and Jasper Generating Station are situated further down the Savannah River which provides feed water for the mechanical draft cooling towers for their combined cycle natural gas plants.

+Course

 The Savannah River flows through a variety of climates and ecosystems during its course.
 It is considered an alluvial river, draining a 10577 sqmi drainage basin and carrying large amounts of sediment to the ocean.
 At its headwaters in the Blue Ridge Mountains, the climate is quite temperate.
 The river's tributaries receive a small amount of snow-melt runoff in the winter.
 The majority of the river's flow through the Piedmont region is dominated by large reservoirs.
 Below the Fall Line, the river slows and is surrounded by large blackwater bald cypress swamps.
 Numerous oxbow lakes mark the locations of old river channels, which have shifted course because of earthquakes and silting.

 Another prominent feature are the numerous large bluffs that line the river in some locations.
 Most notable of these is Yamacraw Bluff, the location selected to build the city of Savannah.
 The river becomes a large estuary at the coast, where fresh- and saltwater mix.
 River dredging operations to maintain the Port of Savannah have caused the estuary zone to move further upstream than its historical home.
 This is causing the rare freshwater marshland to be taken over by saltwater spartina marsh.